 Unsure how to start writing key messages?

-Key messages are one of the most crucial elements of a media relations campaign and to discuss why, I'm joined by Allira Carroll from Tonic PR.
+To find out why key messages are one of the most crucial elements of a media relations campaign, I'm joined by Allira Carroll from Tonic PR.
 We'll also cover what should be included in the messages, how long they should be and what not to do when writing them.
-Plus, we'll share tips we've learnt from many years of practice.
+Plus, we'll share eight tips we've learnt from many years of practice.

 WHAT ARE KEY MESSAGES?